paritytech/polkadot/roadmap/implementers-guide/src/node/dispute/votesdb.md

         1. Enqueue unsigned transaction to reward/slash all validators that voted.
         1. >> Dispute Effects

-### Dispute Effects

-In case a block was disputed successfully, and is now deemed invalid.

-1. Query `ChainApiMessage::Descendants` for all descendants of the disputed `Hash`.
-1. Blacklist all descendants of the disputed block `ChainApiMessage::Blacklist`.
-1. Check if the dispute block was finalized
-1. iff:
-    1. put the chain into governance mode

 ### Query

 1. Incoming query request